LTPPPP/Stick-man/README.md

 # Stick Hero Game

 This is a simple Stick Hero game implemented in JavaScript.
-The game allows the player to control a hero using either the mouse or the microphone.
+The game allows the player to control a hero using the mouse.
 The objective is to stretch the stick to the right length to reach the next platform without falling.

 ## Features

-- **Control Modes**: Switch between mouse and microphone control modes.
+- **Control Mode**: Control the hero using the mouse.
 - **Dynamic Platforms**: Platforms are generated dynamically with varying gaps and widths.
 - **Score Tracking**: Keep track of your score as you progress through the game.
 - **Responsive Design**: The game canvas resizes based on the window size.